 • Under a rock

 Now, arguably the most important part of the hunt is discovering the treasure at the end!
-Make sure you hide the loot in an extra safe hiding place so the hunt isn’t cut short by someone finding their prize before they’ve found all the clues!
-If you’re struggling with this one you can always hide the eggs in the car or on top of a high cupboard and ask the kids to bring you the final clue – and trade it in for their reward.
+Make sure you hide the loot in an extra-safe hiding place so the hunt isn’t cut short by someone finding their prize before they’ve found all the clues!
+If you’re struggling with this one, you can always hide the eggs in the car or on top of a high cupboard and ask the kids to bring you the final clue.
+They can then trade it in for the big prize – which of course will be full of Easter chocolate.

-If you’ve decided to get the neighbours or friends’ children involved you might decide to make your hunt a competition rather than a team event.
-If there is an overall winner to your hunt (rather than everyone hunting together) then make sure you’ve got some little treats for the runners-up.
-Think mini creme eggs or other little chocolate treats.
-If you plan further in advance you could even get the kids in the kitchen, baking up some Easter buns!
-Mmm… sounds good to us!
+If you decide to make the hunt a competition where there is one overall winner, rather than it being a team event of everyone hunting together, then make sure you’ve got some little treats for the runners-up.
+Think miniature eggs or other little chocolate treats.
+Why not even hide some little chocolate treats along the Easter hunt to keep the fun going?
+If you plan further in advance you could even get the kids in the kitchen baking up some Easter buns!
+Mmm…sounds good to us!

 If your little hunters whizz through the hunt and you need extra activities to keep them entertained at Easter, fear not – we’re here to help!
-We’ve got a great range of Easter craft activities for kids, available in our larger stores.
-The range starts from just 50p, and includes paper mask sets, make your own bunny headbands, decorations and a make your own bonnet kit.
-To find out if your local store stocks the range, give one of our friendly team a call on 08000 329 329.
+We’ve got a great range of Easter craft activities for kids available in our larger stores.
+The range includes paper mask sets, make your own Easter characters, decorations and a make your own bonnet kit.

 If your little ones are hopping mad for egg hunts or Easter bonnets, we’d love to hear about it!
-Tweet us at @LoveWilko and let us know what you’ll be up to this Easter.
+Tweet us at @LoveWilko or find us on Instagram or Facebook and let us know what you’ll be up to this Easter.